 Most dogs need plenty of exercise to keep them healthy, happy and well-behaved.
 But some owners have trouble getting their dog enough exercise, and are forced to examine creative alternatives.
 A treadmill for dogs is one of the best options for many pets and their owners.

-A treadmill for dogs gives your canine the ability to burn some calories indoors, in a controlled environment, alleviating the need to take her outside as often as you otherwise would.
+A dog treadmill gives your canine the ability to burn some calories indoors, in a controlled environment, alleviating the need to take her outside as often as you otherwise would.

 But not all treadmills are helpful or well-suited for canines.
-Fortunately, we’ve compiled a list of five of the best dog treadmill models available, which you can see below.
-After reviewing the best options of the market, we’ll provide some tips for selecting the best treadmill for your dog and using it safely.
+Fortunately, we’ve compiled a list of five of the best treadmills for dogs available, which you can see below.
+After reviewing the top options of the market, we’ll provide some tips for selecting the best treadmill for your dog and using it safely.

 *Notice: On mobile devices, scroll right to see entire table